brian10101/Stock-info-app-class-project/README.md

 # Stock-info-app

 <h1>Welcome!</h1>
+<p1> I created this app as a final project for a Python class I had to take as training for an apprentiscehsip.</p1>

 <h2>Setting up!</h2>
 <p1> First you must get all the code into an ide such as VS code.</p1>